 Frontmatter provides metadata about the markdown post (e.g., title, description, tags).

-I use the popular library gray-matter
+I use the popular library gray-matter:

 const { content, data } = matter(fileContent);

-contains metadata like title, date, etc.
+contentcontains the markdown body.datacontains metadata like title, date, etc.

 3. Markdown Processing Pipeline